Dilatometry: measuring the thermal expansion and transitions of your materials

 For which matrices?

-Dilatometry is suitable for many types of materials, including those whose performance depends on their dimensional stability over temperature :
+Dilatometry is suitable for many types of materials, particularly those whose performance depends on their dimensional stability over temperature :

 Metals and alloys